jmetzger/training-mariadb-galera/README.md

   * node have no connection

 ```
-## Does not work, because established connections to still on requests
-for i in  3306 4444 4567 4568 ; do firewall-cmd --remove-port=$i/tcp; done
-firewall-cmd --remove-port=4567/udp

 ## try this instead + do it on terminal !
 ## on node 3 (or another node)
 systemctl stop firewalld